-- Education — We teach English language classes for immigrant workers as well as offer workshops on job safety, worker rights and consumer education.
+- Education – In addition to teaching free English language classes for immigrant workers, we offer them job skills, health and safety, and worker rights workshops.

-- Provided workplace safety and skills trainings to 344 workers on subjects including workplace safety, ergonomics, green cleaning, and green gardening.
+- Provided workplace safety and skills trainings to 1,461 workers on subjects including workplace safety, ergonomics, green cleaning, and gardening.